kubernetes/enhancements/keps/sig-node/5322-dra-driver-permanent-failure/README.md

 1. Allow DRA drivers to annotate errors encountered during the `NodePrepareResources` gRPC call as being permanent.
-1. Update the kubelet to skip retrying to allocate resources for a Pod when a previous request for that Pod failed permanently.
+1. Update the kubelet to skip retrying to prepare allocated resources for a Pod when a previous request for that Pod failed permanently.

 ### API